 Social media websites are great for sparking brand conversations, primarily because it’s a place where people do nothing but talk or share something with one another.

-Also, because brands’ social media pages are typically open to everyone, agents may be swamped with too many messages.
+Agents may be swamped with too many messages because brands’ social media pages are typically open to everyone.
 And honestly, it’s not that easy to manage, therefore putting the customer experience on the line.

 Here’s what you need to consider in this process.

 In reality, this can be hard to handle.
 When customers see your social page, they automatically think it’s a place where they can raise their concerns.
 And you know just how much this can damage your marketing efforts.

 There are two possible solutions to this.
 First, try to redirect customer complaints to another page specifically built for social customer service.
 Second, respond to comments but as soon as you can, approach commenters using a private mode of communication, such as instant messaging or email.

 This way, you can create an organized way to sift through customer messages and determine the next actions you must take.

 When multiple customers whine about the same thing over and over, that’s a clear sign that you need to make some major changes to prevent recurrence.
 And you must do so immediately before it turns into a full-blown crisis, which could hurt your reputation.
 If agents don’t have the power to make such big decisions, brand managers must directly be involved.